 5. Receive Official Approval

 Upon successful completion of the enrollment process, your student will be approved.
-Please check your email for important information regarding your student's approval and how to access the Online School.
+Please check your email for important information regarding your student's status and how to access the Online School platform.

 Thank you for your interest in Insight School of Michigan!
 If you have questions on the enrollment process or need more information, please check our FAQs or call us at 877.842.3793.

 We look forward to welcoming your family into our school community!